hungcq/knowledge-repo/IT/aws/solution-architect-associate/analytics.md

 - Built on Presto, use SQL to query
 - Support CSV, JSON, ORC, Avro, Parquet
 - Price per TB of data scanned
-- Usually used with Amazon Quicksight for reporting/dashboard
+- Usually used with Amazon QuickSight for reporting/dashboard
 - Performance improvement:
   - Use columnar data for cost saving (eg ORC, Parquet - convert via Glue)
   - Compress data for smaller retrieval